openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 In combat, Battle Mages serve as a one man front <br>
 line brute squad.
 Their heavy armor makes them <br>
 nearly impervious to lesser foes, and their <br>
-command over the element of and ice <br>
+command over the element of ice <br>
 allow them to control the battlefield with area <br>
 attacks.
 Making use of the *multi-target attack specialist* feat, they can attack multiple foes without hindrance.
 When